waynodiablo/Oystercard/pills/clojure.md

 ## JSON responses and Open Weather Map

-This sort of maps in, maps out way of working with HTTP requests and responses is even more powerful when you are dealing with APIs.
+This sort of maps-in, maps-out way of working with HTTP requests and responses is even more powerful when you are dealing with APIs.

 Instead of talking to Google, let's access the JSON API provided by openweathermap.com at http://api.openweathermap.org/data/2.5/.